Sean Ono Lennon on remixing father’s music: It was therapy

 On Friday, which would have been John Lennon’s 80th birthday, “GIMME SOME TRUTH.
 THE ULTIMATE MIXES” will be released and includes 36 tracks hand-picked by Yoko Ono and Sean Ono Lennon, who serve as executive producer and producer on the project.
 The duo worked closely with engineer and mixer Paul Hicks to maintain the essence of the songs, which were completely remixed.

-Ono Lennon, 44, came out stronger at the end of the at-times heavy process.
+Ono Lennon, who shares the same birthday as his father and turned 45 on Friday, came out stronger at the end of the at-times heavy process.

 “I knew that it was going to be kind of introspective for me, obviously.
 I was scared going into it to be honest.
 I had a fear of messing everything up or not being helpful or it being too emotionally difficult to just listen to my dad’s voice over and over again,” Ono Lennon said.
 “Especially ‘Double Fantasy,’ it triggers a whole period of my childhood that was tough because that’s when he died.
 I had a lot of resistance working on that record actually.”